istana/rack-request-object-logger/README.md

 ## Rubies Support

+Tested with Matz Ruby 2.5, 2.6 and Truffleruby.

-Ruby 2.1+, jRuby and Rubinius 3.69+
+Should work with Ruby 2.1+, jRuby and Rubinius 3.69+ (is dead!) and Truffleruby.

 ## Roadmap

 While the code works flawlessly

-- performance specs don't work on jruby, but works on MRI and Rubinius 3.60
+Bug: I learned at EuRuKo 2018 that my implementation of timings is wrong and not very accurate.

 ## Example - logging to SQL database in Rails